 The US Department of Justice, however, takes a different view to Dejardin.
 In late October, it resolved its civil and criminal investigations into how Purdue marketed their drugs by reaching an $8 billion settlement.
 Under the terms of the settlement, members of the Sackler family and Purdue executives are not cleared of future potential liability.

 The Sacklers’ stock is falling fast.
 Institutions like the Tate galleries have been distancing themselves at rapid speed.
 But what about everyone else?
-We dug deep through the patrons list and spoke to a number of individuals to try and get a clearer idea of who is funding London’s museums.
+I dug deep through the patrons list and spoke to a number of individuals to try and get a clearer idea of who is funding London’s museums.

 Their names are all up in lights at the top of Trafalgar Square: Botticelli, Stubbs, Rembrandt and Ahmanson.
 Ahmanson?
 Something of the new school.
 Howard Ahmanson Junior is the evangelical Californian tycoon who sponsors the Ahmanson Curator in Art and Religion at the UK’s leading cultural institution.
 He is also the man who helped fund the infamous Proposition 8 referendum some twelve years back.
 Not so keen on gay rights, in short.